Cauchy Transforms of Colored Graphs in Two Variables: Acknowledgments

 The authors would like to thank Jeff Liese for a key observation connecting walk generating functions to the Nevanlinna representation.
 The authors also thank Kelly Bickel for inspiring this project, as well as comments and conversations about the connections between her work and ours.
+Additionally, this work would not be possible without extensive conversations about the connections between graph combinatorics and realizations with J. E. Pascoe.
+Finally, we wish to acknowledge the support of the Cal Poly Frost Summer Research Program.